-1. Papers should be submitted on floppy disk.
+1. Papers should be submitted on floppy disk (3 1/2").
+Please do not send the files via email.

-2. Include 4 hard copies of the printed version of exactly what is sent on disk.
+2. Include two hard copies of the printed version of exactly what is sent on disk.

 3. Note the operating system, software, and version number used to create your disk.
 Write this information on the disk label or in an accompanying letter.